ProjectDrawdown/solutions/README.md

    UI work has focussed on the first point about the audience of researchers.
 This need is expected to be met using [Jupyter Notebook](https://jupyter.org), eventually hosted via an instance of [JupyterHub](https://jupyter.org/hub).

 ### Automated testing
    One other goal for the project is to build a model implementation with good coverage by automated tests.
-There is a [YouTube video which demonstrates the three layers of tests](https://youtu.be/ipZrQWuMU3w) and another which [focuses on the Excel-based system test specifically](https://youtu.be/HLL7HrFcmjc).
+There is a [YouTube video which demonstrates the different layers of tests](https://youtu.be/ipZrQWuMU3w) and another which [focuses on the Excel-based system test specifically](https://youtu.be/HLL7HrFcmjc).

    Tests exist at two layers:
     1. unit tests of each function